| ↑↑ Home | ↑ Net & Web |

 download them manually and let your robot operate on the downloaded files or

 the links contained in them.
-If your aim is to refine Google's search results,

 Before we proceed to robots intended for searching, let us have a look at more